TomHarrop/ird-5acc-paper/ms/results.md

 Co-regulation of members of transcription factor (TF) families, sometimes at the clade level, highlights the redundant or overlapping functions of TF families in meristem establishment and fate transition.

 To test the role of *AP2/EREBP*-like genes in the control of panicle architecture, we phenotyped panicles from two loss-of-function mutants.
-The *crown rootless5* (*crl5*) mutant of the *AP2*-like gene *PLETHORA 8* [*PLT8*; @kitomiAuxinResponsiveAP22011] produced panicles with a shorter rachis with fewer primary branches (Fig. 4, Supporting information Table S7), consistent with a peak of *PLT8* expression in rachis meristem tissues from *O. sativa japonica* [Supporting information Fig. S7; @harropGeneExpressionProfiling2016].
+The *crown rootless5* (*crl5*) mutant of the *AP2*-like gene *PLETHORA 8* [*PLT8*; @kitomiAuxinResponsiveAP22011] produced panicles with a shorter rachis with fewer primary branches (Fig. 4, Supporting information Table S7), consistent with a peak of *PLT8* expression in rachis meristem tissues from *O. sativa japonica* [Supporting information Fig. S6; @harropGeneExpressionProfiling2016].
 Panicles from the *small organ size1* (*smos1*) mutant of *ERF142* [@ayaNovelAP2TypeTranscription2014] have a reduced number of primary and secondary branches, and fewer spikelets (Fig. 4; Supporting information Table S7).
-*ERF142* expression is highest in primary branch and elongating primary branch meristem tissues in *O. sativa japonica* [Supporting information Fig. S7; @harropGeneExpressionProfiling2016].
+*ERF142* expression is highest in primary branch and elongating primary branch meristem tissues in *O. sativa japonica* [Supporting information Fig. S6; @harropGeneExpressionProfiling2016].
 Although neither gene was differentially expressed in our RNAseq dataset, these phenotypes support the involvement of *AP2/EREBP*-like genes in control of panicle architecture.

 ### *AP2/EREBP*-like gene expression is associated with panicle diversity and domestication

-To identify common patterns of expression of transcriptional regulators related to variation in panicle phenotypes, we used soft clustering of scaled L~2~FCs between IM and DM using the subset of annotated TF genes that were detected in our RNAseq dataset.
+To identify common patterns of expression of transcriptional regulators related to variation in panicle phenotypes, we used soft clustering of scaled L~2~FCs between IM and DM on the subset of annotated TF genes that were detected in our RNAseq dataset.
 We recovered six clusters comprised of a total of 119 genes (Fig. 5 , Supporting information Table S8).
-To determine which clusters were related to domestication, we calculated correlations between the mean L~2~FC value of genes in each cluster and PC1 in the phenotyping data, and between mean L~2~FC and the number of secondary branches and spikelets from repeat panicle phenotyping for the accessions used for RNAseq (Fig. 5b, Fig. 1, Supporting information Fig. S8).
+To determine which clusters were related to domestication, we calculated correlations between the mean L~2~FC value of genes in each cluster and PC1 in the phenotyping data, and between mean L~2~FC and the number of secondary branches and spikelets from repeat panicle phenotyping for the accessions used for RNAseq (Fig. 5b, Fig. 1, Supporting information Fig. S7).

 Clusters 3, 4 and 6 correlated with spikelet number (SpN) and secondary branch number (SBN), but not with PC1, meaning that the L~2~FC of genes in those clusters does not correlate with the phenotypic differences between wild and domesticated accessions.
 Clusters of genes with high L~2~FC in *O. sativa indica* have a positive correlation with SBN and SpN, whereas clusters of genes with low L~2~FC in *O. sativa indica* have a negative correlation with SBN and SpN.